Woman rescued from ledge 182m above sea in Co Clare

 The Shannon based search and rescue helicopter, Rescue 115, was tasked to the incident and landed close to the scene at the Cliffs of Moher.
 Photograph: iStock

-An American tourist is recovering in hospital after she fell 13 feet onto a narrow ledge 182m above the sea at the Cliffs of Moher in Co Clare on Sunday.
+An South African tourist is recovering in hospital after she fell 13 feet onto a narrow ledge 182m above the sea at the Cliffs of Moher in Co Clare on Sunday.

 The woman in her 20s was walking along the cliff trail with a friend at Aill Na Searrach at around 4.30pm when she lost her footing and fell onto a ledge about 4m below.
 The woman’s friend quickly raised the alarm.